CurlyWurly-1/ESP8266-H801-MQTT/README.md

 <img src="h801.jpg" alt="H801 Controller"/>

-ESP8266 / H801 RGB controller using MQTT and WiFi - With programming via the Arduino IDE
+ESP8266 / H801 RGB controller using MQTT and WiFi (with soft fade)

 I have had to re-visit this repository because the wifi manager library seems to have connection problems with the ESP8166EX chip